6 MIN READ

 But launch a new website?
 This is where I think it’s important to lean into your visual style.
 You can’t greet every person who visits your website, so you’re trying to connect with people through words and visuals.
 Not easy to do!

 Here’s a simple process I use to start the process of creating a visual style and say f*ck minimalism.
+Visual styles should be complemented with accessible practices like underlining link text to ensure clarity for all users.

 For this piece, I’ll use a real example from our new game studio, Hey, Good Game.

-1. Get personal: Connect to a favorite place or story
+1. Get personal: Connect to a favorite place or story with your personal style

 When I started to think about what kind of visual style I wanted to create for Hey, Good Game, I went to the stories and origins of some of my favorite puzzles.
 Sudoku and Hitori both have Japanese origins, and that small prompt took me back to a specific time I spent in Kyoto, near the Fushimi Inari Shrine.